The diary combines a simple to browse interface modelled on a typical pocket

 COMMAND/K

 Get some some help on the arexx commands available or the command specified.
-If no options are specified a list of available commands will be returned.

 COMMAND/K